 The Module employs a NIST SP800-90 Hash_DRBG with SHA-256 as random number generator.
 The random number generator is seeded by obtaining random data from the operating system via /dev/urandom.
-The entropy source /dev/urandom provides at least 880 bits of random data available to the Module to obtain.
+The entropy source /dev/urandom provides at least 112 bits of random data available to the Module to obtain.

 Reseeding is performed by pulling more data from /dev/urandom.
 A product using the Module should periodically reseed the module's random number generator with unpredictable noise by calling FC_SeedRandom.
-After 2^{48} calls to the random number generator the Module reseeds automatically.
+After 248 calls to the random number generator the Module reseeds automatically.

-The Module performs DRBG health testing as specified in section 11.3 of NIST SP800-90A.
-The module provides at least 112 bits of entropy.
+The Module performs the DRBG health testing as specified in section 11.3 of NIST SP800-90A.